carlosvouking/carlosvouking.github.io/_posts/2017-02-21-No 'developer' tab in excel books .md

 Hey, I felt the need to bring this quick one out.
 I spent 10 minutes figuring out where the developer tab is  located on the excel book.
 I got a little bit frustrated and had to google it.

-I just decided to write it down as mark of my effort to find this out.
-Then will I forget it again ?
-NO
+I just decided to write it down as mark of my effort to look it up. will I ever forget it ?
+No

 ### Where is the developer tab located ?
 The developer tab by default, does not appear on the tab area of excel books as shown below: